matteematt/.dotfiles/README.md

 viewed file in the fuzzy file picker if installed.
 These can all be installed via brew and linuxbrew.  `fzf` and `bat` are currently only used for the file picker, which while wonderful, you could manage without them.
 However, `rg` is instrumental to many of the plugins and many parts of this configuration are likely to not work without it.

+`universal ctags` is useful to generate `tags` file which vim supports out of the box to jump to definitions.
+It supports many languages, some such as scala are not supported but config to get it to work can be found online.

 ### Undo Tree